FindMySchool LogoFindMySchool

 The headline story is that outcomes are exceptionally strong and consistently above typical benchmarks for England.

-In the most recent published primary results snapshot, 88.7% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 50% achieved greater depth across reading, writing and mathematics, compared with an England average of 8%.
-Reading outcomes are particularly striking, with 98% reaching the expected standard.
-Mathematics is similarly high at 90%, and grammar, punctuation and spelling sits at 93%.
-Scaled scores are also elevated (reading 112, mathematics 111, and grammar, punctuation and spelling 113), which aligns with a school where subject knowledge is systematically built and checked.
+In the 2025 primary results dataset, 80% of pupils reached the expected standard in reading, writing and mathematics combined, and 30% reached the higher standard.
+Reading and mathematics are both strong at 90% reaching the expected standard, and grammar, punctuation and spelling also sits at 90%.
+Scaled scores remain elevated, at 110 in reading, 112 in mathematics, and 113 in grammar, punctuation and spelling, which aligns with a school where subject knowledge is systematically built and checked.

 Rankings reinforce the same message.
-Ranked 81st in England and 6th in Newham for primary outcomes (FindMySchool ranking based on official data), performance sits among the highest-performing in England (top 2%).
+Ranked 189th of 14,978 schools in England and 8th in Newham for primary outcomes (FindMySchool ranking based on official data), performance still sits in the top 2% nationally.
 Parents comparing local options can use the FindMySchool Local Hub page and Comparison Tool to view these outcomes side-by-side against nearby schools.

 The practical implication is twofold.
 First, pupils who enjoy academic stretch are likely to thrive.
 Second, the floor is high: pupils who need support are not allowed to drift, which is often what separates a merely “good” primary from one that shifts outcomes for a wide range of learners.